- How do I say CPHRTM?

 - The agreement with BCIT (HRM diploma program) applies to students graduated May 2013 or later.

-- The agreement with Camosun College (HRML degree program) applies to students graduated December 2012 or later.
+- The agreement with Camosun College (BBA (HRML) degree program or or Post-Degree Diploma) applies to students graduated December 2012 or later.

 - The agreement with Kwantlen Polytechnic University (HRMT degree program) applies to students graduated May 2012 or later.